-Are you currently pregnant and the thought of buying a lot of maternity stuff makes you cringe?
+Are you currently pregnant and the thought of buying a lot of maternity clothes and other maternity stuff makes you cringe?
 You’re not alone.
 I spent most of last year pregnant (summer, fall and winter) and tried to navigate it in the most comfortable and affordable way…affordable meaning pieces that would give me a lot of wear for the money (read: non-maternity clothes that worked beyond pregnancy).

 As you can see, I found refuge in midi dresses – yet none of these were maternity dresses!
 I wore them everyday – whether running to the grocery store, having lunch with my son, or going out on date night.
 I even think they can be a great alternative to leggings (especially when really big).

 Part of my process (before buying clothing) is to check fabric composition, and the type of knit or weave (did you read the chambray post?).
 So, I want to tell you the few characteristics a dress needed to make it in my pregnant closet – these have allowed me to keep wearing most of them now that I’m not pregnant:

 First and most obvious was the fabric.
 Knitted was my best friend.
 You may see some woven fabrics with a percentage of elastane or lycra but they don’t give or stretch a lot for a pregnant body.
 The two most common types of knits are ribbed and jersey.
 Both are great but ribbed has a wider range of stretch and recovers its original shape easier.
 The dress I wore for my baby shower was ribbed.
 It accommodated my belly perfectly and I just wore it a few weeks ago.
 There was no trace my bug belly had been there.

 Second, the length.
 Maxi dresses look so cute while pregnant but I don’t find them as comfortable for an everyday basis.
 Midi length allowed all the kneeling, bending, running I do in a day and also allowed some space for my belly to grow without going into top territory.